nleyja/NBA_game_day_notifications/README.md

 3. Run the function and check CloudWatch Logs for errors.
 4. Verify that SMS notifications are sent to the subscribed users.

-   - After a few hours, I recieved sevsral game-day updates at regular interval defined by the cron job, in my email, triggered by the lambda function as designed.
+   - After a few hours, I recieved several game-day updates at regular interval defined by the cron job, in my email, triggered by the lambda function as designed.

 ![image](https://github.com/user-attachments/assets/ccf7d9db-e621-4423-b05d-4cddef37a5fa)